Yoldark34/info_repartie_tp_tube_rpc/README.md

     ./signal_server

-And the client after (it will create 2 clients in the same process)
+And the client in another terminal after (it will create 2 clients in the same process)

     ./signal_client 127.0.0.1